Museum 3D scanning services

 Museum 3D Scanning Services – 3D digitising global collections for multiple heritage conservation and research applications

-Museum 3D scanning is quickly becoming a key tool for museums around the world.
-Early adopters of this amazing new technology, such as the Smithsonian Museum, the British Museum and the D’Arcy Thompson Museum, already use museum 3D scanning services to great effect.
+Museum 3D scanning has quickly become an important tool for museums around the world.
+Early adopters of this amazing technology, such as the Smithsonian Museum, the British Museum and the D’Arcy Thompson Museum, already use museum 3D scanning services to great effect.
 Latest 3D scanning technologies offer amazing scan resolutions and accuracy.
 Such systems tend to be relatively mobile and use none-contact light measurement technologies to capture virtually any three dimensional form.
-Hence, they are ideal for a wide variety of museum and conservation applications.
+Hence, they are ideal for a wide variety of museum, archeological, and conservation applications.

-Our comprehensive range of museum 3D scanning services provide conservation experts with the 3D tools they need.
-The Smithsonian Museum are apparently already using the same 3D scanning technology to create ‘3D Digital Archives’ of all 137 million objects!
-More..
+Our comprehensive range of museum 3D scanning services provide conservation experts with all the 3D digital services they will need.

-Superscan 3D provide museum 3D scanning services that travel to your location.
-Working closely with ‘Conservators’ and conservation professionals, we are used to scanning rare and fragile artefacts and objects.
+Superscan are able to provide museum 3D scanning services that travel to your location.
+Having worked closely with many conservation professionals over the years, we are experienced at 3D scanning rare and fragile artefacts and objects.
 We operate a zero-contact policy, minimising any risk of damage to an object we have been asked to 3D scan.
-Careful pre-scan planning and preparation is always essential.
-Hence we have worked with many different clients over the years, and take great care and pride in our approach to each and every scanning project.
+Careful pre-scan planning and preparation with the respective conservator is always essential for this type of work.
+Hence, we always take great care and pride in our approach to each and every scanning project.

-Over the years, Factum Arte have worked with institutions such as the British Museum in London, the Musée du Louvre in Paris, the Pergamon Museum in Berlin, the Museo del Prado in Madrid, and the Supreme Council of Antiquities in Egypt.
+Over the years, worked with institutions such as the British Museum in London, the Musée du Louvre in Paris, the Pergamon Museum in Berlin, the Museo del Prado in Madrid, and the Supreme Council of Antiquities in Egypt.